zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Library compiler must also consider that inlining a function makes it get compiled with client's code.
 Should the library decide to change that function, clients would now need to recompile as opposed to relink, which is often times undesirable.
-And if the library is dynamically, this change may be absorbed in a way transprent to clients.
+And if the library is dynamically linked, this change may be absorbed in a way transprent to clients.

 Most debuggers have trouble with inline functions (how do you set a breakpoint to a function that's not there?).
 Some debuggers do support it, while others may simply disable inlining for debug builds.